Empire-Strikes-Back/Flula/readme.txt

 - we accept pull requests, but we say no to programmer names - we are alive and have our own voices, we merge with --ff or we say "i am program, i'm accepting changes"

+releases

+- we, libraries, have no releases - our commit hashes define us
+- we, programs, release uberjar to repository/releases, we have no tags or release notes - our identity and commit hashes define us

 no security

 - we have no security